-COMPLETION TIMELINES LEAP Accelerated Students complete all coursework, the C-APE and the C-ILE within one academic year.
-Dual Degree - Full-Time LPHT Students complete all coursework, including the C-APE and C-ILE, within two years Part-Time LPHT Students complete all coursework, including the C-APE and C-ILE, within five years.
+COMPLETION TIMELINES LEAP Accelerated Students complete all coursework, the C-APE and the C-ILE, within one academic year.
+Dual Degree Completion timelines vary by program.
+Dual degree students will receive program-specific timelines from their academic advisor. • JD/MPH with the Delaware Law School at Widener University • MD/MPH with Sidney Kimmel Medical College, Geisinger Commonwealth School of Medicine, Hackensack Meridian School of Medicine and other accredited medical schools • DO/MPH with the Philadelphia College of Osteopathic Medicine (PCOM) and other accredited medical schools • PharmD/MPH with the Jefferson College of Pharmacy and Philadelphia College of Osteopathic Medicine (PCOM) • MSS/MPH with the Graduate School of Social Work and the Social Research at Bryn Mawr College • EDM/MPH with the Jefferson College of Health Professions, Emergency & Disaster Management Program • PhD in Nursing/MPH with the Jefferson College of Nursing • MPH to PhD in Population Health Science with a Health Behavior Science concentration Full-Time LPHT Students complete all coursework, including the C-APE and C-ILE, within two years Part-Time LPHT Students complete all coursework, including the C-APE and C-ILE, within five years.
 Jeff LPHT Students complete all coursework, including the C-APE and C-ILE, within five years.

-COMPLETION TIMELINES Advanced Standing Completion timelines vary.
+Advanced Standing Completion timelines vary.
 Students will receive personalized timelines from their academic advisor.
-Bridge Students complete all coursework, including the C-APE and C- ILE, within five years.
+Bridge Students complete all coursework, including the C-APE and C-ILE, within five years.
 This timeframe starts when the student enrolls in MPH courses as an undergraduate.